configcat/docs/website/docs/advanced/targeting/percentage.md

 The percentage-based targeting is sticky by design and consistent across all SDKs.

-Percentage-based targeting is based on the identifier of the `User Object` passed to the SDK's `getValue()` methods.
+Percentage-based targeting by default is based on the identifier of the `User Object` passed to the SDK's `getValue()` methods.
 The SDKs are hashing the concatenated value of the `User Object's` `identifier` and the requested feature flag's `Key`.
 Then they assign a 0-99 number to the User for a specific feature flag.
 This number is used to evaluate a particular feature flag's value based on the targeting rules.
 This number is fix and consistent for each User across all SDKs.
 The SDKs check if the assigned number is greater or less than the percentage set on the ConfigCat Dashboard.